 Master of Science in Mathematics Education

-The M.S. in mathematics education program at Salisbury University is intended for those who wish to teach mathematics.
-The program allows you to focus on either middle school or high school education and allows flexibility of scheduling, so you can work toward your degree at your own pace.
+What can you do with an M.S. in mathematics education?
+The Master of Science in Mathematics Education Program at Salisbury University is intended for those who wish to teach mathematics.
+The program allows you to focus on either middle school or high school education and allows flexibility of scheduling, so you can work toward your master's degree at your own pace.

-Why Choose M.S. in Mathematics Education at SU?
+Why Choose a Master of Science in Mathematics Education at Salisbury University?

-This degree is not a teaching certificate.
-The awarding of this M.S. in mathematics education does not carry certification to teach.
+The M.S. in Mathematics Education degree does not carry certification to teach.

-TracksThe M.S. in mathematics education program has two tracks, one in middle school mathematics and another in high school mathematics.
-The required math courses in both tracks are linked to the core learning goals in algebra, geometry and data analysis.
+Master of Science in Mathematics Education TracksThe M.S. in Mathematics Education Program has two tracks: middle school mathematics and high school mathematics.
+The required courses in both tracks are linked to the core learning goals in algebra, geometry and data analysis.

 Our faculty works cooperatively with students both in and outside the classroom to ensure their educational growth and lifelong success.

 For details on admission, program policies as well as the program requirements, visit the University's catalog: